Encrypted XIP and MCUboot#

 Toolchain IAR ANSI C/C++ Compiler V9.70.4.588/W64 for ARM

-Upgrade mode: ENCRYPTED XIP
+Upgrade mode: ENCRYPTED XIP: OVERWRITE ONLY

 context_boot_go